smallstep/hello-mtls/docs/mysql/topics/client_auth.md

 MySQL requires client certificates on a per-user basis.
 The requirement can be configured using `CREATE USER` or `ALTER USER` statements.
+When set, MySQL will reject connections from these users if they don't present a valid certificate signed by your CA.

 ```sql
 mysql> CREATE USER 'myuser'@'myhost' REQUIRE X509;